 I Know You Know I Know: Between Hades and the Fates because the Fates know everything and feel a need to remind Hades because he explains things to them.

 Impossible Hourglass Figure: Four of the Muses and Aphrodite — especially Aphrodite given that she's the goddess of love and has a waist so tiny she could wrap one hand around.
 It's sort of explained by the fact that they're goddesses.
 Artemis and Megara have Hartman Hips.

 Kaleidoscope Hair: Hades's hair turns from blue to bright orange whenever he is angry.
 Since his hair is made of fire, this is justified.

 Kavorka Man: Phil at the end, since Aphrodite kisses him.

 Kill It Through Its Stomach: When the Hydra swallows Herc, it looks pretty satisfied with itself, until it gives a confused look moments before Hercules decapitates it from the inside.
 However, this isn't enough to kill it.

-Hades, Being a Disney villain, is not unexpected at all.
+Hades.
+Being a Disney villain, it's not unexpected at all.

 Also Zeus: "I NEED MORE THUNDERBOLTS!!!"

 Laughably Evil: Hades is a Deadpan Snarker and general comedian, who is voiced by James Woods.
 The crew of the movie said that Hades was going to be dark, scary, and menacing, but Woods took a different route than the other auditions and the original plan, and they loved it so much they rewrote the character and, by extension, the script.